+Planning to spend time in Rome’s Campo de’ Fiori neighborhood and want to know what there is to see and do?
 You’ve come to the right place.
-This article details the top 11 things you should check out around Campo.
+In this article, discover the top things you should check out around Campo.

-The Top 11 Things to See and do in and Near Campo de’ Fiori, Rome
+What To See and Do Near Campo de’ Fiori, Rome

-The name Campo de’ Fiori means field of flowers in Italian, but locally the square and even the area is referred to as Campo.
-Campo de’ Fiori is defined as a piazza geographically speaking.
-It is lined with bars and restaurants which makes it a Roman favorite for late nights out.
+The name Campo de’ Fiori means field of flowers in Italian.
+Geographically speaking, Campo de’ Fiori is defined as a piazza, which is lined with bars and restaurants.
+It’s a Roman favorite for late nights out.

-That said, the area is often referred to as Campo instead of Rioni Regola which is the name of the neighborhood.
-This is important because today in Rome you wouldn’t tell a local you’re heading to Rioni Regola for the evening.
+The official name of the neighborhood in which the piazza is located is Rioni Regola.
+However, both the square and the area are referred to locally as Campo.
+This is important because, nowadays, you wouldn’t tell a local in Rome that you’re heading to Rioni Regola for the evening.
 It’s unlikely they’d know where that is.
-You’d instead say, “Vicino di Campo” which means near Campo.
+Instead, you’d say, “Vicino di Campo,” which means near Campo.

 1. Giordano Bruno

-The bars and restaurants in Campo de’ Fiori are all centered around one statue; Giordano Bruno.
+The bars and restaurants in Campo de’ Fiori are all centered around one statue, Giordano Bruno.
 He was born in 1548 and died in 1600 of very unnatural causes.
-He was a Dominican friar which normally gave persons a lot of free time to study and learn.
-If you wanted to pursue a career in science or philosophy in the 16th century you’d normally join a religious group to help support your studies.
+He was a Dominican friar, which normally gave people a lot of free time for further learning.
+If you wanted to pursue a career in science or philosophy in the 16th century, you’d normally join a religious group to help support your studies.

 Bruno was a mathemetician and early cosmologist.
-These types of studies are dangerous territory by the way.
-Catholic Dogma declared the Earth was the center of the Universe and all other celestial spheres revolved around the Earth.
-Not much science behind this—it was God’s will.
+These areas of study were dangerous territory at the time.
+Catholic dogma declared the Earth was the center of the Universe and all other celestial spheres revolved around the Earth.
+There wasn’t much science behind this—it was God’s will.

 The big challenge for people like Bruno was the stars.
-Other than one star, the north star, they sort of danced around the sky instead of following consistent paths as one would while in orbit.
-Copernicus was the first to theorize the Earth was not the center of the Universe and that we revolved around the Sun.
-Bruno went a little further to say that other planets may be home to living species and that the Universe was likely infinite which means there could be no center.
+Except for one star, the North Star, they seemed to dance across the sky instead of following consistent paths as one would while in orbit.
+Copernicus was the first to theorize that the Earth was not the center of the universe and that, in fact, we revolved around the Sun.
+Bruno went a little further to say that other planets may be home to other living species and that the Universe was likely infinite, which means there could be no center.

 For such bright theorists, Bruno made some risky life decisions.
-His anti-dogmatic theories, which extended far past contesting geocentrism, were not welcome basically anywhere he went.
-This means every time he went to a new destination he was either prohibited to teach or ousted by force.
+His anti-dogmatic theories, which extended far past contesting geocentrism, were not welcome anywhere he went.
+So, every time he went to a new destination he was either prohibited from teaching or ousted by force.
 He slowly moved around central Europe coming closer and closer to Rome.

 2. Campo Market

-There is a great drive-up stand to get porchetta sandwiches in Campo and a cured meat shop, Norcineria Viola, which claims to be open and under the same family management since 1890.
-We go there on our food tour and the meats are delicious and the people inside are really fun.
+There is a great drive-up stand to get porchetta sandwiches in Campo and a cured meat shop, Norcineria Viola, which claims to have been open and under the management of the same family since 1890.
+We go there on our food tour for the delicious meats and the really fun people.

 The market is open from 7 am to 2 pm daily.
 Some stands stay open a bit later, but the market is completely closed down by 4 or 5 pm each day.
 You’ll want to show up around 9 or 10 am to have the true experience.
-Again, some locals purchase products there but it is mostly supported by tourism these days.
-Regardless it is a cool experience you should definitely check out.
+Again, some locals purchase products there, but it’s mostly supported by tourism these days.
+Regardless, it’s a cool experience you should definitely check out.

 Popular Tours from Rome